ryanb/mustard/README.md

 [].must.be :empty? # calls the method to see if it's true record.must.be :valid?
 5.must.be :between?, 6, 7
-# raises Musts::Failure: Expected 5 to be between 6 and 7
+# raises Musts::Failure: expected 5 to be between 6 and 7

 -> { 5.bad_call }.must.raise_exception(NoMethodError)
 ```